bhornung/bhornung.github.io/_posts/2018-06-19-visa-analysis.md

 most_common = lambda x: Counter(x).most_common(1)[0][0]
 ```

 In some cases, the code snippets are modestly interesting, hence they are hidden from this post.
-The raw jupyter notebook can be found here, which contains all of the code used to process the data.
+The raw jupyter notebook can be found [here](https://github.com/bhornung/bhornung.github.io/blob/master/assets/visas/notebook/visa_anal.ipynb), which contains all the code used to process the data.

 ### Graphs

-If the script to generate a plot is not particularly insightful it will be omitted.
-Again, they all can be found here.
+If a script used to generate a plot is not particularly insightful it will be omitted.
+Again, they all can be found [here](https://github.com/bhornung/bhornung.github.io/blob/master/assets/visas/notebook/visa_anal.ipynb).

 ## Data collection
 The data was collected from the most excellent website [passportindex.org](https://passportindex.org).
-I would encourage everyone to have a look at the site; one can learn about the (geo)political relationships between countries in a reall entertaining way.
+I would encourage everyone to have a look at the site; one can learn about the (geo)political relationships between countries in a really entertaining way.

 ## Preparing the data